kellarai/kellarjs/README.md

 [![Build Status](https://travis-ci.com/kellarai/kellarjs.svg?branch=master)](https://travis-ci.com/kellarai/kellarjs)

 This is a JavaScript/TypeScript client for Kellar, the AI-powered faker.

+With Kellar, you can build AI-driven models of your own data and generate limitless amount of fully realistic synthetic data, tuned just for your own specific use case.
 Currently, Kellar is in a beta stage and not yet open for public.

-For more information, check www.kellar.ai
+For more information, visit www.kellar.ai

 Install with: